kinverarity1/lasio/docs/source/header-section.rst

     RES.OHMM                   :  7  MEDIUM RESISTIVITY
     RES.OHMM                   :  8  DEEP RESISTIVITY

-Notice there are three curves with the mnemonic `RES`.
+Notice there are three curves with the mnemonic RES.

-When we load the file in, `lasio` distinguishes between these duplicates:
+When we load the file in, lasio distinguishes between these duplicates:

 .. code-block:: IPython